Assessment of FileTSAR

-Both of these projects help move the field forward with new methods and tools for collecting and processing digital evidence.
+Both of these projects offer new methods and tools for collecting and processing digital evidence.
 DeepPatrol provides a framework for automating the detection of child sexual abuse in videos.
-FileTSAR provides law enforcement agencies with the capability to conduct digital forensics processing of large-scale computer networks in a forensically sound manner.
+FileTSAR aims to give law enforcement agencies the capability to conduct digital forensics processing of large-scale computer networks in a forensically sound manner.

 The acceptability of these approaches to the criminal justice community will depend on the admissibility of the evidence each produces.
 These new methods will need to be independently tested and validated, and subjected to peer review.
 Any error rates will need to be determined, and standards and protocols will need to be established.
 And the relevant scientific community will need to accept the two approaches.

 To this end, NIJ plans to have FileTSAR and DeepPatrol independently evaluated by NIJ’s Criminal Justice Testing and Evaluation Consortium.
 This will help ensure that the tools operate in the manner described by the grantees, they can be used for their intended purposes, and — if applicable — they are forensically sound.
 NIJ expects both of these evaluations to produce reports that will be publicly available once the evaluations are completed.
 (The results of the FileTSAR assessment are now available.
 See sidebar "Evaluation Results Uncover Concerns About FileTSAR.")